HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/site_analytics/unica/installing_the_unica_discover_module.md

     4. Search for the endpoint and change its entry to the Discover Packet Forwarder URL you just copied and save it.
 [](../../../images/Discover_1.png)

 2. Update the compressed version, DiscoverUI_for_DX.js.
-You can use a minifier, that can be installed as an extension or update it manually.
+You can use a minifier, that can be installed as an extension or you can update it manually.
 You will see that the part of the services in the DiscoverUI_for_DX.js is not compressed.
     1. Find DiscoverUI_for_DX.js area using a search on the endpoint.
     2. Change the URL to your Unica Discover Packet Forwarder URL you copied before.
     3. Save your changes.